BerndHessling/ShinyQC/README.md

         Orbi1_*_HeLaSTD_*.raw
         etc
         ```
-    + **Spaces and unconventional special character must be avoided in file names and folders used by the software (Including MaxQuant and fasta paths).**
+    + **Spaces and unconventional special character must be avoided in file names and folders used by the software (Including MaxQuant path).**

-*	Client computer, from which data can be interactivally und simultanly inspected net to be connected in the same local area network and access the data via browser.
+*	Client computer, from which data can be interactivally und simultanly inspected net to be connected in the same local area network.

 ## <a name="head3"></a>Initialize folder structure and parameter files